brencoder/study-aws-saa-c03/ch04_db/ch04_db.md

 On the other hand, with RDS, you get benefits such as AWS-managed patching, backups, redundancy, failover and disaster recovery.

-TODO Aurora
+## Amazon Aurora

-An even more AWS-managed subtype of RDS is Amazon Aurora.
-It comes in two flavours - MySQL and PostgreSQL - and has 1/10th the cost of commercial databases.
+A fully managed subtype of RDS.
 Benefits over normal RDS:
 * High availability, with data replicated across facilities, with six copies at any time
-* You can also deploy up to 15 read replicas to scale performance
+* High performance, with up to 15 low-latency read replicasperformance
 * Continuous backup to Amazon S3
 * Point-in-time recovery

+It comes in two flavours: MySQL and PostgreSQL.

+It costs as little as 1/10th of the price of commercial databases.

 ## DynamoDB